As of December 31, 2019, all unused Essure units should have been returned to Bayer and are no longer available for

-The currently-approved labeling for health care providers provides recommendations on device removal that providers should be aware of.
+The most recent-approved labeling for health care providers provides recommendations on device removal that providers should be aware of.
 This includes patient counseling, device removal techniques, and other general considerations.

 If Essure needs to be removed, a surgical procedure may require use of general anesthesia.
 Device removal has its own risks.
 Patients should discuss the benefits and risks of any operation or procedure with their health care provider before deciding on the best option.

 In 2016, the FDA approved a change to an Essure post-approval study to gather more information about device removals.
-As of the most recent post-approval study report from July 2020, the rate of device removal for all subjects for any reason in the post approval study has been reported as 13.4 percent after 6 years.
-The rate of device removal for US subjects and Outside of United States (OUS) subjects is 11.4 percent and 16.0 percent, respectively.
+As of the most recent post-approval study report from July 2020, the rate of device removal for all subjects for any reason in the post approval study has been reported as 15.5 percent after 7 years.
+The rate of device removal for US subjects and Outside of United States (OUS) subjects is 15.0 percent and 16.0 percent, respectively.
 These removal rates are based on a statistical calculation of the probability of device removal using the available time to device removal data of patients enrolled in the study.
 Learn more about this post-approval study.